qodex2/Cofense/README.md

 1. Use the task scheduler
 1. Small
 ## Interpretation ##
-I can't help but wonder if this might be a "trick question".
-I doubt I would be expected to know the TaskScheduler API off the top of my head, so I'd have to look it up.
-I'm sure you know what I'd find.
-Perhaps I'm assuming too much.

 1. My work sample can be found here: [https://github.com/qodex2/Cofense](https://github.com/qodex2/Cofense)
 2. I interpret this to mean a solution and project created using Visual Studio.
 3. Use a COTS framework?
 How about CppUnit?